-2022 Planned Regional Exploration Program
+2022 Regional Exploration Program

-The Company has initiated a program to perform focused and expedited regional and near mine exploration during 2022 with the goal of discovering additional resources that will supplement the existing Eskay Creek PFS mine plan.
+The Company has initiated a program to perform focused and expedited regional and near mine exploration during 2022 with the goal of discovering additional resources that will supplement the existing Eskay Creek FS mine plan.
 Exploration will focus on defining bodies of near surface, bulk tonnage Au-Ag mineralization with preference given to targets with spatial proximity to the proposed processing facilities.
 In addition, a comprehensive compilation of the project databases was completed to study the regional stratigraphy of the Eskay Creek depositional basin to explore for additional centers of mineralization.
-A total of 60,000 metres has been allocated for the 2022 regional exploration program and is currently underway.
+In 2022, a total of ~55,000 metres has been drilled as of the date of this MD&A as part of the regional exploration program.
+A total of 60,000 metres has been allocated for the 2022 regional exploration program.

-Management Discussion and Analysis For the three and six months ended June 30, 2022 (Expressed in thousands of Canadian dollars within tables, unless otherwise noted)
+Management Discussion and Analysis For the three and nine months ended September 30, 2022 (Expressed in thousands of Canadian dollars within tables, unless otherwise noted)